-Corydoras: from the Greek kory, meaning ‘helmet’, and doras, meaning skin.
-In this case the latter is used incorrectly to signify ‘armour’, since the genus name is in allusion to the rows of bony plates on the flanks of members of this genus.
+Corydoras: from the Ancient Greek κόρυς (korus), meaning ‘helmet’, and δορά (dora), meaning ‘skin, hide of an animal’, in allusion to the rows of bony plates on the flanks of genus members.

 axelrodi: Named for Dr. Herbert Axelrod.